michaelb-yambay/MauiCollectionViewGroupChanging/README.md

-Sample repo to illustrate an crash with MAUI-iOS when a CollectionView is on a non-visibile and gets group changes.
+Sample repo to illustrate an crash with MAUI-iOS when a CollectionView is on a non-visibile Page and has updates to the groups it's bound to.
 Scenario mimics logic our company uses in a real world application.

+Currently using Microsoft.Maui.Controls v9.0.40.

 To reproduce error:
 1. Run application - should see a 'TODO' group with 'Mow Lawn', and a 'DONE' group with 2 other rows.